– Antiretroviral, HIV protease inhibitor

 Forms and strengths

-– The duration of treatment depends on the efficacy and tolerance of darunavir and ritonavir.
+– The duration of treatment depends on the efficacy and tolerance of the boosted protease inhibitor and ritonavir.

 Contra-indications, adverse effects, precautions

-– Administer with caution and monitor use in patients with haemophilia (increased bleeding) or in patients with mild or moderate hepatic impairment.
+– Administer with caution and monitor use in patients with haemophilia (increased bleeding).

 – May cause:

-• skin rash sometimes severe, hepatic disorders; in this event, stop treatment immediately.
+• pancreatitis, hepatic disorders, skin rash sometimes severe; in this event, stop treatment immediately.